annabellisa/rare_reptiles/README.md

 ## Code Authors

-Annabel Smith and Amber Lim (unless otherwise stated within script)
+Amber Lim and Annabel Smith (unless otherwise stated within script)

 ## Manuscript

-TBA
+Lim & Smith (In preparation) How does fire influence rarity and dominance in reptile communities?

 ## License